thacuber2a03/wasp/doc/ref.md

 - `(rest list)`

-returns a new list with all the items that are after the first item in `list`.
+returns a new list with all the items that are after the first item in `list`. returns `nil` if there's nothing after the first item.

 - `(list? v)`